All wood crafters own wood planers. Period.

 The efficiency of a tool is completing a task within the required time with all its desired finish.

-So if your surface planer has got power, sharp accessories, appropriate construction design, you have reached the right tool.
+So if your surface planer has power, sharp accessories, and appropriate construction design, you have reached the right tool.

 So, keep all the safety measures in mind before buying and even while using the wood planer.

-- Read the manual instructions carefully before the installation or operation.
+- Read the manual instructions carefully before installation and/or operation.

-- Place the surface planer at a safe place so that you can keep children and pets away from it.
+- Install the surface planer at a safe place so that you can keep children and pets away from it.

 - Always check the cord properly before switching on the wood planer.

-- Don’t put wood blocks until the blades are at the highest position.
+- Don’t put wood blocks/planks into the machine until the blades are at the highest position.

 - It’s preferable to use a push blocker.

-- Never left a wood planer or jointer unattended.
+- Never leave a wood planer or jointer unattended.

-- Never exceed the limited capacity of the wood planer by putting an extra size of wood.
+- Never exceed the limited capacity of the wood planer by putting an oversized piece of wood.

-- Maintain your tool timely and clean beforehand after every use so that particles or any other liter don’t harm its performance.
+- Maintain your tool timely and clean beforehand after every use so that particles or any other liter don’t hinder its safety and performance.

-- Keep updated the dust bags and other accessories.
+- Keep the dust bags and other accessories clean.

-- Avoid loose dress at the workplace and also tie back your hair or any other accessories.
+- Avoid wearing loose-fitting clothes at the workplace and also tie back your hair or any other accessories.

 - Unplug the tool after each use.

-As far as the wood planers are concerned, DEWALT manufactures the most functional parts.
-Variable speed with a wide base and sharp yet durable cutting knives make the DEWALT wood planers outstanding.
+As far as the wood planers are concerned, DEWALT manufactures some of the best.
+Variable speed with a wide base and sharp yet durable cutting blade make the DEWALT wood planers outstanding.

-Moreover, they offer quiet and constant operation for the perfect outcomes.
+Moreover, they offer quiet and constant operation for the perfect results.

-Their bench planer may cost comparatively higher, but their quality is worth that price.
+Their bench planer may cost comparatively more, but their quality is worth that price.

 This brand is going to offer a fast feed rate that is remarkable, along with other functional features.

-WEN is a preferable brand by many professionals as it is not only delivering durable top-performing tools and budget-friendly tools.
+WEN is a preferable brand by many professionals as it is not only delivering durable top-performing tools but also several budget-friendly options.

-Fine cutting knives with tune depth adjustments the thickness planer by WEN is presenting a perfect finish to your boards.
+Fine cutting blades with tune depth adjustments, the thickness planer by WEN helps you create a perfect finish to your boards.

 Most of WEN’s models are made to deal with raw stock, so if you mostly deal with raw stock, WEN is your true mate being a budget planer too.